 When you get preapproved for a home loan, you can find out exactly how much house you can afford.
 This means hopefully you’ll avoid falling in love with a home outside of your price range when you start looking.
 And there are more benefits to getting a preapproval before shopping for a home; when you find the right one, you can make a stronger, more competitive offer with a preapproval letter since a lender has already verified your income and assets.

 Consider the home buying professionals, such as the loan officers, real estate agents, home inspectors, and other professionals who will work with you during the home loan process, as your coaches.
 Each professional has their own unique skill set and experience, and together they all want to help you reach your end goal.
-“Trust that you are working with a professional, and that we will guide you through the process and explain what needs to be explained until you are at your comfort level,” says American Pacific Mortgage loan officer Karla Kyte.
-You don’t need to be a mortgage loan expert yourself when you have one of our great mortgage professionals by your side.
+You don’t need to be a mortgage loan advisor yourself when you have one of APM's mortgage professionals by your side.

 Before you begin the mortgage process, it’s a good idea to have an understanding of your overall credit picture.
 If you don’t know where you stand, you can request a free copy of your credit report from each of three major credit reporting bureaus.
 If you see something on your report that is inaccurate, don’t ignore it.
 Contact the credit agency to resolve the issue.
 Avoid opening new lines of credit, closing credit lines, co-signing on loans, or making major purchases with credit before or during the loan process.